BhoomiGohil/Scrimba-JS-Counter/README.md

 ## Usage

-- Once the application is open, you will see the title "The Scrimba Times" and a list of news stories (if available).
+- Once the application is open, you will see the cookie count displayed with the heading "Cookies."
-- The stories list will update automatically when new entries are added to the Firebase database.
-- Double-click on a story to remove it from the database and the displayed list.
+- Click on the heading to increment the cookie count.

 ## Technologies Used